konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 e.g.: Oktober 2011
 e.g.: 2001

-5) Date time values are translated into the iso format as well, but removing the time values:
+5) Date time values are translated into the iso format as well, but time values are removed:
 e.g.: 1993-02-05T00:00:00

 6) Some cases can't be identified correctly or uniquely.
 Thus, Konfuzio can't transfer it into a date format and will return "None":